bbauska/W3Cx-5of5/README.md

 cases&quot;.</p>

 <p>When you put a break after each case, it&apos;s a bit like the &quot;if&hellip;else&quot;
-example we saw earlier: only one block of instructions will be executed here...You can see that the 3 different versions with the naive if, the if-else statement and the switch, give the same result.</p>
+example we saw earlier: only one block of instructions will be executed here&#155;You can see that the 3 different versions with the naive if, the if-else statement and the switch, give the same result.</p>